Who a Fractional Head of Logistics Is For

 Want short-term activity without leadership accountability

-This model exists to bring leadership and judgment, not to replace or duplicate an existing logistics team.
+This model exists to bring “big business” logistics knowledge and experience, not to replace or duplicate an existing full-time logistics team.

 Why Fit Matters

-Fractional logistics leadership works because it applies experienced judgment where it creates the most leverage.
+A Fractional Head of Logistics works because it applies experienced analytics and strategic direction where it creates the most value.

 When the model fits: